2bc4/twitch-hls-client/README.md

 Options:
   -s, --server <URL>
-          Playlist proxy server to fetch the playlist from.
+          Playlist proxy server to fetch the master playlist from.
           Can be multiple comma separated servers, will try each in order until successful.
           If URL path is "[ttvlol]" the playlist will be requested using the TTVLOL API.
           If URL includes "[channel]" it will be replaced with the channel argument at runtime.
   -p, --player <PATH>
-          Path to the player that the stream will be piped to, if not specified will write stream to stdout -a, --player-args <ARGUMENTS>
+          Path to the player that the stream will be piped to -a, --player-args <ARGUMENTS>
           Arguments to pass to the player
   -d, --debug
           Enable debug logging
-  -h, --help
+      --max-retries <COUNT>
+          Attempt to fetch the media playlist <COUNT> times before exiting [default: 30] -h, --help
           Print help
   -V, --version